dwisan/SystemTunning/README.md

 For 1GB:
 net.core.rmem_max = 16777216 - maximum receive window
 net.core.wmem_max = 16777216 - maximum send window
+net.core.rmem_default = 16777216
+net.core.wmem_default = 16777216
+net.core.optmem_max = 16777216

 For 10GB:
 net.core.rmem_max = 33554432 - maximum receive window
 net.core.wmem_max = 33554432 - maximum send window
+net.core.rmem_default = 33554432
+net.core.wmem_default = 33554432
+net.core.optmem_max = 33554432

 -- When a system is under heavy load and an interface receives a lot of packets, then the Kernel might not process them fast enough.
 You can increase the number of packets hold in the queue (backlog)

-net.core.netdev_max_backlog = 5000 - increase maximum backlog size for devices
+net.core.netdev_max_backlog = 5000 - Increase the maximum length of processor input queues

 # IPv4

+-- Enable low latency mode for TCP net.ipv4.tcp_low_latency=1
--- To get better throughput in a network, it might make sense to enable TCP window scaling as defined in RFC1323:

-net.ipv4.tcp_window_scaling = 1
+-- To get better throughput in a network, it might make sense to enable TCP window scaling as defined in RFC1323: net.ipv4.tcp_window_scaling = 1

 -- Some applications support higher read and write buffers for sockets.
 The buffer size parameters are defined by 3 values (min, default, max)